-This course is an introductory course where the student will develop the knowledge and skill thru theory and lab practice in horizontal positions.
+This course is an introductory course where the student will develop the knowledge and skill thru theory and lab practice in the basic welding processes which include arc welding flat and horizontal positions.
 Safety will be emphasized throughout the class and will be accordance with industry standards for manufacturing.